AdobeDocs/target-developers/src/pages/implement/client-side/atjs/target-atjs-faq.md

 * X Content Type Options
 * Referrer-Policy

-All the Headers already used in client pages can be enforced and one of the common methods of doing this is through "HTTP Request Header Authorization".
-Customer care can advise furthermore on the best method and ways to do this.
+All headers already used in client pages can be enforced.
+One common way to do this is through "HTTP Request Header Authorization."
+Adobe Customer Care can advise further on best methods and practices.

-Moreover, requests to Adobe's EDGE network are public (as they are designed to be made from visitors’ browsers), they do not contain visible visitors’ details (they contain only a visitor id).
+Moreover, requests to the Adobe Edge Network are public (as they are designed to be made from visitors’ browsers), and they do not contain visible visitor details (they contain only a visitor ID).
 These requests deliver experiences to visitors, and they contain details on what a visitor should see on the page.

+Note that for response tokens and session IDs transmitted in these requests:

+* They track communication sessions
-Response tokens and session id transmitted in these requests have the purpose of tracking a communication session.
-They are composed of random characters, session ids are valid for 30 minutes, response tokens can be disabled ([Response tokens](https://experienceleague.adobe.com/docs/target/using/administer/response-tokens.html?)), and overall, these ids are useful only in the environment of Adobe solutions.
+* They are composed of random characters
+* Session IDs are valid for 30 minutes
+* Response tokens can be disabled ([Response tokens](https://experienceleague.adobe.com/docs/target/using/administer/response-tokens.html))
+* They are useful only in the environment of Adobe solutions.

-It is expected to see "Access-Control-Allow-Origin" header with value "*" in the at.js requests due to the fact that they are public, authentication is not required, and Adobe's EDGE network needs to be accessed from any domain via JavaScript calls.
+It is expected to see the `Access-Control-Allow-Origin` header with value "*" in at.js requests, due to the fact they are public, authentication is not required, and the Adobe Edge Network needs to be accessed from any domain via JavaScript calls.

-Content Security Policy (CSP) however, needs to be enforced on the page.
-For more information on CSP requirements for at.js see [Content Security Policy](src/pages/before-implement/privacy/content-security-policy.md) and [targetGlobalSettings](/src/pages/implement/client-side/atjs/atjs-functions/targetglobalsettings.md).
+However, Content Security Policy (CSP) needs to be enforced on the page.
+For more information on CSP requirements for at.js, see [Content Security Policy](src/pages/before-implement/privacy/content-security-policy.md) and [targetGlobalSettings](/src/pages/implement/client-side/atjs/atjs-functions/targetglobalsettings.md).

 ## How often does at.js fire a network request?